 Training or learning something new is probably not something you either have the time or money to do.
 I completely understand.
 As a woman bootstrapping a business, while working full-time, while raising children, while paying for kids in college, I completely understand the sentiment.

-What I also understand, is that you need to invest in yourself and your ability to run a successful business.
+I also understand the need to invest in yourself and to expand your ability to run a successful business.

-I attended a conference and one of the speakers stated we needed to invest 10% of our business revenue on training (or maybe it was income).
+At a conference I attended one of the speakers stated we needed to invest 10% of our business revenue on training (or maybe it was income).
 Whichever one of these applies, use it.

 Think about it, 10% of our income should be reinvested into ourselves!